XELA-MX/NOST-Assistant/README.md

 ## Usage

 1. Run the project's main script.
-2. The assistant will continuously listen.
-Say "NOST" followed by a command to activate it.
-3. You can also interact with the graphical interface to send messages or use the TTS button to listen to text.
+2. You can also interact with the graphical interface to send messages.

 ### Example